InBlast/NarrativeDocumentation/README.md

 ### NPC Activity
 **_Narrative Base class :_ UNPCActivity**

-The NPC Activity contains the logic which doesn't belong in the BT.
+The NPC Activity describe an activity that an NPC can do (Idling, Running away, following you, going to pickup something, etc....
+It contains the logic which doesn't belong in the BT.

 | Variable Name |Variable Type| Description |
 | ---- |---|----------|